-Florida Health Care Association is excited to recognize Carlyn Registe, CNA at Rehabilitation and Health Care Center of Tampa, as the 2018 winner of FHCA’s CNA Essay Contest.
+Florida Health Care Association is pleased to recognize Robin Coker, Certified Nursing Assistant at Douglas T. Jacobson State Veterans Home, as the 2018 Honorable Mention winner of FHCA’s CNA Essay Contest.
 This year’s contest focused on the theme, “CNAs: Creating a Community of Caring” where participants were given six topics around which to write their essay – Dignity, Respect, Compassion, Listening, Communication or Standards of Care – and write about how these words translated into their daily practice of caring for residents.
-Carlyn has been a CNA for 11 years and focused on “compassion” as the key to quality care for her residents.
+Robin has been a CNA for 6 years and focused on “respect” as the key to quality care for her residents.
 Read her submission below.

 FHCA’s CNA Essay Contest helps to raise awareness about the important role of Certified Nursing Assistants and their contributions toward the exceptional care and quality of life for

 Florida’s long term care residents and patients.
-Carlyn Registe earned a grand prize of $500 for her remarkable essay thanks to the Florida Health Care Education and Development Foundation.
-We also would like to recognize Maletide Mirtil of Medicana Nursing and Rehab Center, Jackie Spradley of Brynwood Health and Rehab Center and Robin Coker of Douglas T. Jacobson State Veterans Home as our second-place, third-place and honorable mention winners, respectively.
+Robin Coker earned a prize of $100 for her influential essay thanks to the Florida Health Care Education and Development Foundation.
+We also would like to recognize Carlyn Registe of Rehab and Health Care Center of Tampa, Maletide Mirtil of Medicana Nursing and Rehab Center and Jackie Spradley of Brynwood Health and Rehab Center as our first-place, second-place and third-place winners, respectively.
 For more information about FHCA’s CNA Essay Contest and to read these award-winning entries, click here.